TONG-H

 • ref is a way for accessing dom

-• create ref by React.createRef() and useRef() hook
+• create ref by React.createRef() or useRef()

 • it is not support to access ref directly on a function component which does not have ref instance.